rust-lang/book/second-edition/nostarch/chapter15.md

 used, the most space a `Message` value will need is the space it would take to store the largest of its variants.

-Contrast this to what happens when Rust tries to determine how much space a recursive type like the `List` enum in Listing 15-2 needs.
+Contrast this with what happens when Rust tries to determine how much space a recursive type like the `List` enum in Listing 15-2 needs.
 The compiler starts by looking at the `Cons` variant, which holds a value of type `i32` and a value of type `List`.
 Therefore, `Cons` needs an amount of space equal to the size of an `i32` plus the size of a `List`.
 To figure out how much memory the `List` type needs, the compiler looks at the variants, starting with the `Cons` variant.
-The `Cons` variant holds a value of type `i32` and a value of type `List`, and this process continues infinitely, as shown in Figure 15-1:
+The `Cons` variant holds a value of type `i32` and a value of type `List`, and this process continues infinitely, as shown in Figure 15-1.

 <img alt="An infinite Cons list" src="img/trpl15-01.svg" class="center" style="width: 50%;" />